Program help

 Depending on the properties of a material, the light rays enter deeper into the material.
 They are either passed through the material (transparency), thrown back within the material (translucency) or swallowed by the material (absorption).

 The following material types, which set the various interaction possibilities for light and materials, can be found in pCon.planner.
 For each material type, you will find various setting possibilities.
-When you create a new material in the Material Editor, you will immediately choose the type.
+When you create a new material in the Materials dialog, you will immediately choose the type.
 To do so, click on the small, black arrow next to the plus symbol:

-In addition, there are two other types of material: photometric diffuse and photometric advanced.
+In addition, there are two other types of material: photometric diffuse and photometric.
 These are relevant for the planning of lighting scenarios.

 pCon.planner_Basics_Materials_38_parameters